 - FDA-approved ingredients and facilities

-- Meet’s U.S quality standard (made in Florida, USA)
+- Meets U.S. quality standards (made in the USA)

 - Leaping Bunny Certified – animal cruelty-free

 - Mild solution for all skin types

 - Great for family or for the office

 Regulated by the U.S. Food and Drug Administration, MOXĒ Hand Sanitizer boasts high-standards for quality and efficacy.

 Available in various sizes